Siphoncloud/slate/source/index.html.md

 `POST https://siphon-api.com/v3/visit/new/`

 ### Required Parameters
-All of the information being sent to Siphon should not be processed by your system in any way as Siphon will perform its own parsing of fields, this means the data should be "raw".
+All of the information being sent to Siphon should not be processed by your system in any way as Siphon will perform its own parsing of fields.

 Parameter | Type | Description
 --------- | ------- | -----------